InterSystems FHIR Server Reference Information

 -

-The Deployment Details section lets you view the basic details of your deployment or start or stop the current deployment.
+The Deployment Details section lets you view the basic details of your deployment.

 -